roger-castaldo/MQContract/Core/Readme.md

 | channelMapper | [MQContract.ChannelMapper](#T-MQContract-ChannelMapper 'MQContract.ChannelMapper') | An instance of a ChannelMapper used to translate channels from one instance to another based on class channel attributes or supplied channels if necessary.
 For example, it might be necessary for a Nats.IO instance when you are trying to read from a stored message stream that is comprised of another channel or set of channels |

-<a name='M-MQContract-ContractConnection-Instance-MQContract-Interfaces-Encoding-IMessageEncoder,MQContract-Interfaces-Encrypting-IMessageEncryptor,System-IServiceProvider,Microsoft-Extensions-Logging-ILogger,MQContract-ChannelMapper-'></a>
+<a name='M-MQContract-ContractConnection-MultiServiceInstance-MQContract-Interfaces-Encoding-IMessageEncoder,MQContract-Interfaces-Encrypting-IMessageEncryptor,System-IServiceProvider,Microsoft-Extensions-Logging-ILogger,MQContract-ChannelMapper-'></a>
-### Instance(defaultMessageEncoder,defaultMessageEncryptor,serviceProvider,logger,channelMapper) `method`
+### MultiServiceInstance(defaultMessageEncoder,defaultMessageEncryptor,serviceProvider,logger,channelMapper) `method`

 ##### Summary